Grand-Tetons-Inc/aamva-id-faker/README.md

 # License Generator

 This project generates test license data and prints the data along with a PDF417 barcode in the proper AAMVA format on one side of a business card.
+It is entirely possible that this is broken.
+I wrote the original to create PDF417 barcodes with enough data for me to verify them visually when scanned using a 2D USB barcode scanner.
+I wanted a bit of cruft adeded to it, so I had an AI munge some things in, and I haven't tested it very much.
+Nor do I intend to do so.
+If you need this sort of thing, then you can look at this, use it as a base and generate test data for your project.
+If you are using it for soemthing else, well that's fine too, but you'll have to figure it out.
+Good luck and have a nice day.

 ## Features
 - Generates sample license data for testing purposes.